-Leaf and stem rust can be a serious disease in ryegrass.
-Leaf and stem rust has been detected in ryegrass in Roseau and Lake of the Woods counties.
+Leaf and stem rust have been detected in ryegrass in Roseau and Lake of the Woods counties.
 To date, rust infestations have been light and variable.

 With confirmed rust in ryegrass, the two primary strategies for rust control in ryegrass would be: